esayyari/esayyari.github.io/fragment/fragments.md

 ### Simulations

 In simulations, we study impacts of fragmentary data and the filtering strategy on the accuracy of gene trees and eventually the accuracy of the species trees.
-Simulated dataset is available [here](https://drive.google.com/open?id=1NuF0eG5cO3jxEHVoCgdIjiQ35qBQCuYv).
+The simulated dataset is available [here](https://drive.google.com/open?id=1NuF0eG5cO3jxEHVoCgdIjiQ35qBQCuYv).
 The simulated dataset has 50 replicates (in 50 separate folders), with 101 species (one outgroup).
 For each replicate, we provide original gene sequences (all-genes.phylip), and the fragments inserted version (all-genes-fragAdded.phylip).
 We also provide the FastTree (using double precision), e.g. in FNA-genes.fragAdded-mask1sites.mask1taxa, and RAxML, e.g. in FNA-genes.fragAdded-mask1sites.mask1taxa-raxml, gene trees (using 50, 200, and 1000 genes) and the corresponding estimated species trees.
 Folders with __raxml__ at the end of their name contain RAxML gene trees.
-To indicate the filtering strategy we use this format: __mask[x%]sites.mask[y%]taxa__, which indicates that we removed all sites with less than _x%_ non-gap characters, and we removed all species that has less than _y%_ non-gap characters.
+To indicate the filtering strategy, we use this format: __mask[x%]sites.mask[y%]taxa__, which indicates that we removed all sites with less than _x%_ non-gap characters, and we removed all species that has less than _y%_ non-gap characters.

 ### Biological